 There was good feedback about these cookies- the passion fruit flavor was there, but not too overpowering.
 They were supposed to come out a bit flatter and chewier so I made a mistake somewhere in this recipe and I think it was using granulated sugar instead of caster sugar.
 Lesson learned!
 What is caster sugar?
 I had to google this- but it is a superfine sugar (but not powdered) so you want to throw your sugar in a blender or coffee grinder before using if you can’t find super-fine sugar.

-1/2 – 1 cup light brown sugar for rolling dough in before baking
+- 1/2 – 1 cup hazelnut cane sugar for rolling dough in before baking

 - Cut open your passionfruit and, using a spoon, scoop the pulp and seeds into a bowl.
 Whisk it to loosen the seeds from the pulp.

 - Strain the pulp until you get ¼ cups of passion fruit juice.
 Add back in 3 tsp. of seeds – they will provide a bit of crunch and color to your cookies.

 - Mix dry ingredients (flour, baking powder and salt) in a small bowl and set aside.

 - Beat together the butter and sugar, and then add in eggs one at a time until well-blended.